 For a few years, Nocco stepped away from law enforcement and served as the Staff Director to then-State Representative Marco Rubio in the Policy and Procedure Office.
 There, he was responsible for domestic security, criminal justice, economic development and transportation issues.
 Later, Nocco became Deputy Chief of Staff to Rubio, who was Speaker of the Florida House of Representatives.Nocco is active within the community and several organizations, which include the Pasco Sheriff’s Charities, Inc., Renew Pasco, the Florida Police Benevolent Association, the Fraternal Order of Police, and the Gold Shield Foundation.
 Chris is the Chair of the Florida Attorney General’s Human Trafficking Criminal Justice Committee.
 Chris is also active at his church and youth sports.

 He is the recipient of several honors.
-A Honorary Doctorate from St. Leo University; Leadership Award from Baycare Behavioral Health; Legislator of the Year award from the National Alliance on Mental Illness; He also was recognized as a Patriotic Employer by the Employers Support of the Guard and Reserve.
+A Honorary Doctorate from St. Leo University; Leadership Award from Baycare Behavioral Health; Legislator of the Year award from the National Alliance on Mental Illness and was recognized as a Patriotic Employer by the Employers Support of the Guard and Reserve.
 Nocco also led the way to develop FIRST (Florida’s Forensic Institute For Research, Security and Tactics), a one of a kind training center to create synergy between academia, public safety and the private sector.

 Nocco earned his Master’s Degree in Public Administration and Bachelor’s Degree in Criminal Justice from the University of Delaware (on a football scholarship).
-He received an Undergraduate Certificate in Emergency Management from Florida State University and a Certificate in Business Excellence from Vanderbilt University, and a Certificate in Cyber Security from the University of South Florida.
+He received an Undergraduate Certificate in Emergency Management from Florida State University, a Certificate in Business Excellence from Vanderbilt University, and a Certificate in Cyber Security from the University of South Florida.
 Nocco received a Certificate of completion from the University of Tennessee Foresight Academy Program and he is a Graduate of the Naval Postgraduate School’s Executive Leadership Program.
 He is also a graduate of the National Sheriff’s Association Institute, the 101st session of the FBI National Executive Institute, and the FBI Executive Leadership Program.Go Back

 Sheriffs stand tall in modern, progressive law enforcement, but their roots also run deep into antiquity.